groegercesg/QueryBridge/README.md

 The supplied parameters create/initialise the following:
 - A directory called *data_storage* in the root of the directory containing the data for the TPC-H benchmark suite with scaling factor *1*
-- A postgres database, with the connection details as specified, full of the same data from *data_storage*
+- A PostgreSQL database, with the connection details as specified, full of the same data from *data_storage*
 - A DuckDB database, called *duckdb_tpch.duckdb*, full of the data also found in *data_storage*

 You can even just create one form of the data, with the parameter: *--run_only*